 ShotCut has gained a lot of traction these days as it’s not only free and easy to use but also cross-platform.

-While the interface isn’t even close to Windows Movie Maker, it does brings all the Windows Movie Maker features to the table.
+While the interface isn’t even close to Windows Movie Maker, it does bring all the Windows Movie Maker features to the table.
 You have the same old timeline at the bottom wherein you can cut, join or detach audio from the clips.

 Shotcut could be an ideal alternative for the Windows Movie Maker but it has a steep learning curve.
 For example, the software features quite a bit of transition but they are hard to find.
 Coming from the Windows Movie Maker, you would have a hard time figuring out the tools and transitions.
 Just in case if you give ShotCut a shot, here is a detailed video tutorial for beginners.